 In scanning my bibliography on the California condor, the titles of some articles just leap out from the rest.
-This post presents 20 curious titles from articles dated 1895-1999.
+This post presents 20 curious titles from articles about condors dated 1895-1999.
 These articles are from newspapers, magazines, and journals.

 I have no explanation for why these titles drew my attention.
 Perhaps readers can spot what they have in common.